sandy366/LearnAI-KnowledgeMiningBootcamp/resources/instructor-notes/README.md

 + South America means 2 more languages after the original docs in English: Portuguese and Spanish.
 It is expected discussions like:
   + Save all fields in 3 languages?
 Storage costs.
 Write once and read many
+  + 1 index in BR South Region with fileds in Portuguese and Spanish + 1 index in the US in English
   + Translate on the fly?
 Data out and API usage costs, latency